This Canstar Blue article has compiled the top 10 reasons why an electricity bill may be higher than expected.

 - Check hot water system for leaks.

-Tariff rates in peak times can differ by 10c per kWh or more compared to off-peak or shoulder times.
-Customers could unknowingly be paying more for energy when using appliances during certain times of the day.
+Electricity tariff rates during peak times can differ by 10c per kWh or more compared to off-peak or shoulder times.
+Customers could unknowingly be paying more for energy when using appliances during peak electricity times.

 Solution:

-- Customers must be aware of their tariff structure
+Customers should be aware of their electricity tariff structure and how it can impact their power bill.

 - Those on a time of use tariff need to ensure to minimise the use of energy-draining appliances in peak times